saghul/pyuv/docs/error.rst

     Exception raised if an error is found when calling ``TCP`` handle functions.

-.. py:exception:: ThreadPoolError()

-    Exception raised if an error is found when running operatios in a ``ThreadPool``.

 .. py:exception:: TimerError()

     Exception raised if an error is found when calling ``Timer`` handle functions.